Our Services

 Helpful Resources

-See below for complete guidance on how to track your symptoms, choose the right diagnostic tests, explore dietary and antimicrobial treatments, and know when to seek medical attention.
+Below, you'll find complete guidance on tracking your symptoms, choosing the right diagnostic tests, exploring dietary and antimicrobial treatments, and recognizing when to seek medical attention.

 A bloated, distended belly can be more than just an occasional discomfort.
 If you're frequently dealing with lower abdominal swelling, gas, and pain, you might be facing Small Intestinal Bacterial Overgrowth (SIBO) or a food intolerance.
 Understanding the differences—and taking timely action—can help you get back to feeling like yourself.